mozilla/data-docs/src/cookbooks/bigquery-airflow.md

   - `date_partition_parameter` argument in `bigquery_etl_query` can be set to `None` to overwrite the whole table
 - Airflow can be tested locally following instructions here:
 [https://github.com/mozilla/telemetry-airflow#testing-gke-jobs-including-bigquery-etl-changes](https://github.com/mozilla/telemetry-airflow#testing-gke-jobs-including-bigquery-etl-changes)
-- It's possible to change the Docker image that Airflow uses to test changes to BigQuery-ETL before merging changes to master
+- It's possible to change the Docker image that Airflow uses to test changes to `bigquery-etl` before merging changes to master
   - Supply a value to the `docker_image` argument in `bigquery_etl_query`